If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Thursday 22 October : Rocca san Casciano, Italy] I left my cosy campground outside Venice and drove south in persistent rain, down the east coast of the boot of Italy.
 The scenery was nothing much to write home about and (as always in Italy) the traffic was incessant.
 Many of the places I went through had an abandoned, derelict look about them.

 Italy is a large boot-shaped country in Southern Europe.
-It contains more UNESCO World Heritage Sites than any other country in the world - art and monuments are everywhere.
-It is also famous for its cuisine, fashion, luxury sports cars and motorcycles, as well as for its beautiful coasts, lakes and mountains (the Alps and Appennines).
-Two small, independent states lie within Italy : San Marino and Vatican City (home of the Pope, world head of the Roman Catholic Church).
+It contains more UNESCO World Heritage Sites than any other country in the world - art and historic monuments are everywhere.
+It is famous for fashion, cuisine, coffee and luxury sports cars, but also for volatile people and insane traffic.
+Italy boasts high mountains (the Alps and Appennines), beautiful lakes and long coastlines on both the Adriatic and Mediterranean Seas.
+Two small, independent states lie within the borders of Italy: Vatican City (home of the Pope, world head of the Roman Catholic Church) and San Marino.

 [Friday 23 October : Orte, Italy] While attempting to cut south-west through Italy in order to get from the east coast to Rome on the west coast, I got hopelessly lost in a confusing muddle of small mountain roads.
 I asked numerous people where I was and which way to go, but could not find a single person who could speak English (a common problem in the rural areas of Italy).
 Eventually I managed to find my way out to a road that was on my map and continued south.
 I camped for the night in a thick forest just before I hit the sprawling urban mess of Rome.